 - A personal statement (one page, double-spaced) that highlights the student’s achievements demonstrating excellence in Cognitive Science.
 Students who are highlighting involvement in faculty-directed research must name the faculty mentor and time period of their research assistantship.

 - One letter of recommendation from a Northwestern faculty member affiliated with the Cognitive Science Program.

-Application deadline: last day of Winter Quarter
+Application deadline: first day of Spring Quarter

 Award: The recipient of the Glushko Prize will be announced early in the spring quarter, and will be invited to present at the Cognitive Science Fest held in the latter part of Spring Quarter.
 The awardee will be recognized at Cognitive Science Fest and will receive a certificate and a cash prize of $500.

-With any other questions about the award, please contact the Director of Undergraduate Studies Back to top
+With any other questions about the award, please contact the Director of Undergraduate Studies